johnridesabike/acutis/docs/development.md

 "layers" of the language due to their internal type differences.
 This feels like a leaky implementation detail though, and theoretically it would be nice if they could all coexist in one single `props` object for each template.

-Because rendered output is polymorphic, there is no safe way to work with a template component's children.
-An API for safely mapping the children would be useful.
-(For example, a component which transforms its children using a Markdown renderer.)

 For users working with the API in ReScript, type errors can be cryptic.
 This is a side effect of the fact that template component functions rely on